west012/Portfolio/README.md

     *Bootstrap
     *React-Bootstrap

-    ### This website is builtusing React, JS & CSS.
+    ### This website is built using React, JS & CSS.
 IT is hosted on an AWS S3 bucket & has access to AWS PSQL Relational Database Server which contains many of my other projects

     ## I developed my portfolio by doing the following:
     * [] npx